Average UK salary range

 - To be approved for membership of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland

-You need to be registered with the Health and Care Professions Council (HCPC) before you can work unsupervised as a paramedic.
+You need to be registered with the Health and Care Professions Council (HCPC) before you can register as a paramedic.

 Qualifications that show an understanding of health and wellbeing such as: